 - systematic funding cuts to public educational institutions;

-- heavy private investment in universities & in a satellite ring of contract research organizations by companies like Monsanto, Cargill & Dow; and
+- heavy private investment in universities & in a satellite ring of contract research organizations by companies like Bayer (now merged with Monsanto), Cargill & Dow; and

 - changes in U.S. law which allow the patenting of life & privatization of publicly funded research.